pcmillerAcme/docs/index.md

 ## Introduction

-These pages describe the ReST API call sequences for requesting an animated code.
+These pages describe the ReST API call sequences for requesting an animated code online.

 The service is provided by [Animated Codes Made Easy LLC](http://www.acme.codes), or 'ACME'.